 While exploring fossil fuels, you must put manpower and money into locating, drilling, and mining the resources.
 As you can imagine, this is a huge drain on our finite resources.
 The biggest advantage of solar power is that it reduces your carbon footprint.
 By taking something that’s already being generated and harvesting it, you’re putting significantly less stress on the planet.

 Solar power is also relatively easy and quick to set up.
 According to the Solar Energy Industries Association, there are nearly 12,000 major solar projects currently operating in the US with more than 160 GW of capacity.
 Solar power is also quite cost-effective when you’re talking about utility-scale projects.
-When compared to nuclear power, it only takes a fraction of investment to produce solar energy.
+When compared to nuclear power, it only takes a fraction of the investment to produce solar energy.

 Cons of Solar Power